gmiraval/tuya-android-activator-sdk/README.md

 ## Changelog
 ### 3.15.3
-* Fix activator of Zigbee gateway memory leak.
+* Fix the activator of Zigbee gateway memory leak.
 ### 3.15.1
-* Fix Ble-WiFi Device can't config immediately after remove the device.
+* Fix the BLE–Wi-Fi device that can't be configured immediately after it is removed.